 This is possibly one of the oldest tricks of the trade, but definitely among the most effective.
 Rehearsing helps you understand what you are trying to say, which makes it easier when you speak in public as you do not have to worry about the content anymore.
 Rehearsals also give you the confidence to speak better; you know where are you falling short and can give yourself ample chance to improve.
 But be sure to rehearse exactly as you would on stage; try not to do it in your casual clothes.

 One of the worst ways to start your speech is by clearing your throat.
 To avoid this, be sure to warm up your voice before you get on the podium to make your presentation.

 Most public speakers feel anxiety and nervousness before they get on stage.
 If you want to become a good public speaker, you need to learn to manage that anxiety.
 In fact, it is often not as bad as you’d think.
-The first stage is to accept anxiety, then channelise it into the confidence and energy you need to present better.
-Until you have learnt to manage your fears, be conscious of your body language, leaving no scope to let your audiences know what you truly feel.
+The first stage is to accept anxiety, then channelize it into the confidence and energy you need to present better.
+Until you have learned to manage your fears, be conscious of your body language, leaving no scope to let your audiences know what you truly feel.

 Public speaking is important if you are looking to climb the social and professional ladder.
 At Trebound, we make sure to train you in aspects that matter the most when it comes to presenting to people.
 Our sessions are woven around your needs, fears, and ambitions – which makes us the only company to truly care for your personal growth.